Evangelical Press

 Evangelical Press (also known as 'EP Books') is a small Christian not-for-profit publisher of books, including two commentary series and a range of non-fiction aimed at the ordinary reader.
-Until 2015 it was based in Darlington in the United Kingdom, but is now a virtual company, with a registered company address in Welwyn Garden City.
-Distribution facilities in Grand Rapids, USA, are provided by JPL Books.
+In 2022, 10Publishing acquired the publishing rights of EP, and today is continuing to grow the publishing range of EP.
+Distribution in the US is provided by 10ofThose USA, based in Louisville, Kentucky.
 It serves a Reformed conservative evangelical constituency.
-Sales of books are intended to fund mission activities where overflow permits; books are supplied almost at cost for mission purposes.

-EP's best-selling author is John Blanchard; his booklet Ultimate Questions has now printed in excess of eighteen million copies and is translated into over fifty languages, and is also online.
+EP's best-selling authors include John Blanchard, Dane Ortlund, Faith Cook, Sharon James, JC Ryle and many others.
+John Blanchard's booklet Ultimate Questions has now printed in excess of eighteen million copies and is translated into over fifty languages, and is also online.
 EP also publishes the popular Welwyn Commentary series, helpful for preachers but intended to reach ordinary readers as well.
 In 2018 this series completed a revision and redesign.
+In late 2023, the whole Bible was covered by the commentary series, with the publication of John.